execRooted/S.E.G-Project/README.md

 ### 1. Login

 - Default credentials: `admin admin`
-- Password input is hidden for security (Linux-style).
+- Password input is hidden for security.
 - 3 incorrect attempts will shut down the app.

 ---